ldj01/e-s-t/README.md

 ## NOTE - The products produced by this software have not been validated and are considered prototype.

-## Land Surface Temperature 0.0.1 Release Notes
+## Land Surface Temperature 0.0.2 Release Notes
-Release Date: Dec XX, 2015
+Release Date: Mar XX, 2016

 This application produces Land Surface Temperature products for Landsats 5, and 7.